swcarpentry/DEPRECATED-bc/README.md

 Each lesson's material is in its own subdirectory, and the file `lessons/index.html` describes each.
 For example,
-the `guide-shell`, `guide-db`, and `guide-web` lessons are the instructors' guide to the Unix shell, databases, and web programming respectively.
+the `guide-shell`lesson is the instructors' guide to the Unix shell, and contains:
-Each contains:

 *   `instructors.html`: instructors' notes.
 *   `opening.html`: opening motivational story.